 Annapurna Circuit Trekking;

-Firstly, the Annapurna region and Pokhara valley are located in central Nepal.
+Firstly, the Annapurna region and Pokhara Valley are located in central Nepal.
 In Addition, this is the most popular trekking destination in Nepal Himalaya.
 At first drive from Kathmandu to Bulbule, the starting point of the trek.
-During the drive, it takes about 6 to 7 hours by Bus or other private transportations.
+During the drive, it takes about 6 to 7 hours by Bus or other private transportation.

 Annapurna Circuit trek is generally called the Marsyangdi trail.
 Thereafter, it goes upstream along the Marsyangdi River.
 Firstly you will trek through canyons and gorges and move to the north side of the Annapurna Himalayas.
 Here you will pass Manang village which was once a kingdom.